NoCode-NoLife/Melia/CONTRIBUTING.md

 your PR as comfortable as possible for all involved parties, we ask you to follow the following guidelines.

-- Your pull request should be as concice as possible, focusing on as few related things as possible (for example: one PR per bug fix).
+- Your pull requests and commits should be as concice as possible, focusing on as few related things as possible.
+For example: one PR per bug fix.
-- Your commit messages should be clear and descriptive (for example:
+- Your commit messages should be clear and descriptive.
+For example:
-  "Fixed bug XY", "Added feature YZ").
+  "Fixed bug XY", "Added feature YZ".
 - You should give a short description of what your PR accomplishes.
 - The PR should be based on a resonably recent fork of the `master` branch.
 - Your code should follow the coding conventions below.